hal9000cc/live_trading_indicators/README.md

 ### what's new
 #### 0.7.4
 - New indicator - MFI
-- fix some bugs
+- Fix some bugs
-- Change some default [settings](https://github.com/hal9000cc/live_trading_indicators/blob/stable/README.md#live_trading_indicators-library-settings) during a new installation.
+- Change some default [settings](https://github.com/hal9000cc/live_trading_indicators/blob/stable/README.md#live_trading_indicators-library-settings) during a new installation
 #### 0.7.3
 - The quotation database has been optimized (the conversion may take some time at the first launch)
 - Fix some bugs (when ccxt is used for multiple exchanges at the same time)